tiongjjyi/tp/docs/UserGuide.md

 **Command failure:** Incorrect format results in an error message shown and the student is not added/stored in the database.

 ### Editing a student : `edit`

 Edits an existing student that the user is currently overseeing.

 **Format:** `edit INDEX [n/NAME] [e/EMAIL] [t/ENUM_TAG] [r/REMARK] [pq/PENDING_QUESTION]`
 * Edits the person at the specified `INDEX`.
-The index refers to the index number shown in the displayed students list.
+* The index refers to the index number shown in the displayed students list.
-* The index must be a positive integer (1, 2, 3, …​), and it should fall within the range of students currently displayed such that it corresponds to a valid student.
+* `INDEX`: Must be a **positive integer** (1, 2, 3, ...), and it should fall within the range of students currently displayed such that it corresponds to a valid student.
 * Optional fields are indicated by square brackets [ ], but **at least one** of the optional fields must be provided.
 * Existing values will be updated to the input values.
-* When editing tags/remarks/pending questions, the respective existing fields of the person will be removed i.e adding of tags/remarks/pending questions is not cumulative.
+* When editing tags/remarks/pending questions, the respective existing fields of the person will be removed i.e. adding of tags/remarks/pending questions is not cumulative.

 **Examples:**
 * `edit 1 t/good` Edits the tag of the first student in the displayed student list to be GOOD.